-Even if you don’t have frequent flier status with any airlines, you can gain lounge access through programs like Priority Pass, which offer up a network of 1200 airport lounges worldwide, and a choice of three membership plans to suit your particular traveling needs.
+Even if you don’t have frequent flier status with any airlines, you can gain lounge access through programs which offer up a network of 1200 airport lounges worldwide, and a choice of three membership plans to suit your particular traveling needs.

 Get Some Work Done